eints/8s-LiPo-Charger/README.md

 - high efficiency (removed most diodes)

 # The design is devided into several sections which are simulated in LTSpice:
--Voltage conversion stage
+- Voltage conversion stage
---buck boost circuit
+-- buck boost circuit
--current measurement
+- current measurement
--voltage measurement
+- voltage measurement
--output switching matrix to access the individual cells
+- output switching matrix to access the individual cells